 Cancer Treatment Centers of America® (CTCA) was founded in 1988 by Richard J Stephenson, in honor of his mother who lost her battle with cancer in 1982.
 Stephenson embarked on a mission to change the face of cancer care.

 Stephenson was challenged to create a better experience for cancer patients, one which empowers them with options and hope.
 His commitment to the Mother Standard® of care became the organization's guiding principle.

-CTCA at Eastern Regional Medical Center (Eastern) became the third cancer hospital to implement this unique model of care.
+CTCA in Philadelphia became the third cancer hospital to implement this unique model of care.
 The 200,025-square-foot facility formally opened its doors on December 19, 2005.

-Since opening, Eastern has attracted patients from hundreds of miles away.
+Since opening, our Philadelphia hospital has attracted patients from hundreds of miles away.
 Today, the Philadelphia facility has established CTCA as a premier center of hope and healing in the Northeast.